intel/ai-innovation-bridge/utilities/model-card-tools/openvino/README.md

 #### Text Translation

-To run optimized inference of a text generation LLM with OpenVINO, use the following command:
+To run optimized inference of a text translation LLM with OpenVINO, use the following command:

 ```python
 python openvino_llm_optimizations.py --model_path=t5-small --task=translation_en_to_fr --device=gpu --prompt="In the spring, flowers bloom"